Cabbage - Key Growing Information

 DISEASES: Adhere strictly to a preventive program including: (1) long crop rotations with non-cruciferous crops, (2) clean starting mixes and outdoor seedbeds, and (3) strict sanitation practices.

 INSECT PESTS: Repel flea beetles and root maggots on young seedlings by covering with floating row covers from day of planting.
-Treat flea beetles with pyrethrin or azadirachtin if heavy pressure is observed.
+Treat flea beetles with insecticides such as pyrethrin or azadirachtin if heavy pressure is observed.
 For cabbage worms and loopers, use Bacillus thuringiensis (Bt).
-Cutworm prevention: Cultivate soil 2-4 weeks before planting to work in cover crops and destroy weeds.
+Cutworm prevention: cultivate soil 2-4 weeks before planting to work in cover crops and destroy weeds.

 HARVEST AND STORAGE: Relatively young heads (still green and actively growing) store best.
 Ideal conditions are 32°F/0°C, at 95-98% relative humidity, with good air circulation.
 Store only disease-free heads.